Event Information

 - Round-trip flights to Ushuaia

-- Official Antarctica Marathon Tech Race shirt
+- Official Antarctica Marathon Tech Race Shirt

 - Lecture program on board your ship